 After all, the internet and especially social media make it extremely easy for someone interested in getting even with you for exposing their wrongful or illegal conduct.
 All they need to do is share only part of the story in a way that lacks accurate context.
 Because of this, there’s the potential of self-serving lies and deceptions being twisted and shared by a digital mob without any regard to accuracy, truthfulness, and long-term effect.
 The end result is a thought process to simply make a mental note of who the bad guy is, ignore the issue, and move on without saying or doing anything.

-I think doing the right thing to protect our digital community neighborhood is often not very easy, but it is ALWAYS necessary.
-Knowing about a serious problem or risk and not doing anything let’s everyone in the community down.
+I get that doing the right thing and protecting our digital community is not always easy, but it is ALWAYS necessary.
+Knowing about a serious problem or risk and not doing anything exposes everyone to harm.
 Especially those who don’t have the ability or means to protect themselves.
-It reflects an “it’s all about me” attitude instead of a much more valuable “it’s all about we” attitude and I think we’re better than that.
+It reflects an “it’s all about me” attitude instead of a much more valuable “it’s all about we” attitude.

 C.S.
 Lewis once wrote, “Integrity is doing the right thing, even when no one is watching.”
 Today on social media, everyone is watching and because of that, isn’t it more important than ever to do the right thing in these public forums?
 If I’m missing something here, please let me know.

-Look, allowing others to be harmed by someone when you have the power to do something before that harm takes place is not, in my opinion, doing the right thing.
+Look, allowing others to be harmed by someone when you have the power to do something is not, in my opinion, doing the right thing.
 That’s not the way we roll in the neighborhood where I live, and it’s certainly not the way any of us should handle uncomfortable and potentially dangerous situations in our online digital neighborhood communities.

 To those of you who are misleading others and taking advantage of our community members, then you need to know that it’s personal, and we have a problem.
-For those of you committing crimes and harming our community, then I’m going to do everything I can to hold you accountable for your careless, reckless and illegal actions.
-I challenge my social media community to do the same.
+We know who you are.

-I don’t have all the answers but one thing is clear to me.
+I don’t have all the answers to holding wrongdoers accountable, but one thing is clear to me.
 Being in a community means having each other’s back.
-It’s not about looking the other way when wrongdoers do bad things.
+It’s not about looking the other way when bad actors do bad things.

-I’ve lived a long life and in business and law, I’ve pretty much seen it all.
+I’ve lived a long life.
+In business and law, I’ve seen it all.
 Nothing surprises me anymore.

 Having said that, the ease some people have in looking the other way when someone else does something wrong online, is a new approach to life and business I’ve never actually experienced before.
 Frankly, it’s a new dynamic I’ll never buy into.